-PaySauce Limited (the "Company" or "PaySauce") is a company domiciled in New Zealand, that was incorporated under the Companies Act 1993.
+PaySauce Limited ("the Company" or "PaySauce") is a company domiciled in New Zealand, incorporated under the Companies Act 1993 on 7 January 2015.

-PaySauce was incorporated and commenced its operations on 7 January 2015, offering cloud payroll software and services.
+PaySauce commenced public operations on 7 January 2015, offering cloud payroll software and services.

 The consolidated financial statements of PaySauce and its subsidiary (collectively referred to as "the Group") have been prepared in accordance with the Financial Reporting Act 2013 and the Companies Act 1993.
 The Group has elected to be a Tier 1 for-profit reporting entity as defined by the External Reporting Board in its "Accounting Standards Framework".